- Susceptible trees

 Imports of Juniperus and Chamaecyparis species from ‘third’ countries (non-EU countries) are banned under EU phytosanitary (plant health) legislation.
 Other host species are not prohibited, but must be accompanied by a phytosanitary certificate to ensure they are free from harmful organisms.

-If you think you have spotted the disease, please check the symptoms section above before using our Tree Alert form:
+Please check the symptoms section above before using our Tree Alert form: